Oxlade (singer): Controversies

 On 12 October 2020, Oxlade was injured during the EndSARS protest in Surulere, a commercial area in Lagos.
 Residents and fellow protesters reported the situation with the hashtag #EndSARS, with a video clip of Oxlade manager Ojah'B, who was seen being beaten as police violently shut down the protest.

 On 8 February 2022, a sex tape of Oxlade's was leaked from Snapchat, and became a trending topic on Twitter.
 On 10 February 2022, the woman featured in the video publicly disclosed her intention to sue Oxlade for 20 million naira.
 On 12 February 2022, Oxlade apologized on Twitter to his fans and the woman in the video.

 Artistry

-His voice as described by Efe Ukpebor of Nigeria Entertainment Today, is "smooth", with a seamless blend of musical genres.
+His voice as described by Efe Ukpebor of Nigerian Entertainment Today, is "smooth", with a seamless blend of musical genres.
 He describes his sound as a bridge between the Alte (Afro-fusion/experimental music expressions) and the mainstream.
 His lyrics are a mixture of English, and Pidgin English, often exploring contemporary topics such as love.